A Souffle Omelette with Three Cheeses and Chives

 First separate the eggs – yolks into a small bowl and whites into a squeaky-clean large bowl; it helps if you separate the whites singly into a cup first before adding them to the bowl, then if one breaks, it won't ruin the rest.

 Now beat the egg yolks with a fork, seasoning well with salt and pepper.
 Next put the pan on to a low heat to warm through.
 While that's happening, whisk the egg whites with either an electric hand whisk or a balloon whisk, until they form soft peaks.
-You can watch how to do this in our Perfect Egg Whites, Cookery School Video to the right.
+You can watch how to do this in our Perfect Egg Whites, Cookery School Video on this page.
 Next add the butter to the pan and turn the heat up.

 Then, using a large metal spoon, quickly fold the egg yolks into the egg whites, adding the Cheddar, half the Parmesan and the chives at the same time.
 Then, when the butter is foaming, pile the whole lot into the pan and give it a good hefty shake to even it out.
 Now let the omelette cook for 1 minute exactly.
 Then slide a palette knife round the edges to loosen it, sprinkle the grated Gruyère all over the surface and whack the omelette under the grill, about 4 inches (10 cm) from the heat.
 Let it cook for 1 more minute, until the cheese is melted and tinged golden.